Transubstantiation

-The Roman Catholic Church teaches that, in the Eucharistic offering, bread and wine are changed into the body and blood of Christ.
-The affirmation of this doctrine was expressed, using the word "transubstantiate", by the Fourth Council of the Lateran in 1215.
+The Catholic Church teaches that, in the Eucharistic offering, bread and wine are changed into the body and blood of Christ.
+The affirmation of this doctrine on the real presence of Christ in the Eucharist was expressed, using the word "transubstantiate", by the Fourth Council of the Lateran in 1215.
 It was later challenged by various 14th-century reformers, John Wycliffe in particular.